Travis County, Texas: Turn of the 20th Century and Beyond

+The USGS descriptions concludes with a note that applies to Travis County to this day: "It is interesting to note on the map how the courses of the principal railways and highways are governed by the geologic structure."

+1936 was the Centennial of Texas' independence from Mexico.
+In celebration the Texas Legislature created the Commission of Control for Texas Centennial Celebrations.
+Of about 600 historical markers erected statewide Travis County received about 50 of the 1936 Centennial markers.
+Unfortunately most Centennial markers, being a product of their time, focus on the "Anglo Texan" view of the last 100 years overlooking the diverse experiences of Native Americans, African Americans, and Mexican Americans in Texas.

+In addition to markers, Travis County celebrated the Centennial by publishing The Defender 1936, a yearbook of Travis County rural public schools, compiled by the students and staff of the schools represented in the book.
+The Defender is a valuable primary source for genealogists, researchers, educators and students of Travis County history.
+The 348-page book contains hundreds of names of students, teachers, principals, trustees, etc. There is history of each school and photos of people and school buildings.
+Having been out of print since 1936, copies of The Defender 1936 are hard to access.
+Fortunately the book has been scanned and published on-line through the University of North Texas’ Portal to Texas History.
+The Defender 1936 unfortunately does not include the many African American and Mexican American schools that were in Travis County at that time.
+The Travis County Engineering Department did however produce road maps in 1932 with names and locations of all these schools.

 From the end of the Civil War to the early twenty-first century, Travis County has experienced steady, rapid population growth (averaging more than a 36% increase every decade from 1870 to 2010), driven largely by the growth of Austin and its suburbs; it is now the fifth most populous county in Texas, after Harris (Houston), Dallas, Tarrant (Fort Worth) and Bexar (San Antonio) counties.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 1023 sqmi, of which 990 sqmi is land and 33 sqmi (3.2%) is water.
+According to the U.S. Census Bureau, the county has a total area of 1023 sqmi, of which 990 sqmi is land and 33 sqmi (3.2% of the territory) is water.
 Travis County is located in the southern part of central Texas, between San Antonio and Dallas–Fort Worth.
 The county's geographical center lies two miles northwest of downtown Austin at 30°18' north latitude and 97°45' west longitude.

 Travis County straddles the Balcones Fault, the boundary between the Edwards Plateau to the west and the Texas Coastal Plain to the east.
 The western part of the county is characterized by the karst topography of the Texas Hill Country, while the eastern part exhibits the fertile plains and farmlands of the Blackland Prairie.
 The Colorado River meanders through the county from west to east, forming a series of man-made lakes (Lake Travis, Lake Austin, and Lady Bird Lake).